 Cavities: Not just for kids

 Most Americans don’t make it into adulthood without at least a few cavities.
-In fact, more than 90% of adults over the age of 40 have had tooth decay in their permanent teeth.
-What many adults don’t realize is that the risk of tooth decay isn’t something you can outgrow.
+In fact, over 90% of adults over the age of 40 have had tooth decay in their permanent teeth.
+Unfortunately, the risk of tooth decay isn’t something you can outgrow.

 “Fillings are more than just an unfortunate souvenir of childhood,” said Kevin Sheu, DDS, director of professional services for Delta Dental.
 “Changes associated with aging can make cavities a problem for people of any age.”